 In the United Kingdom, researchers from the Universities of Edinburgh, Essex, and Bath gave elementary students a star for every time they choose a portion of fruits or vegetables at lunchtime or if they brought it from home.

-After a student earned 4 stars they would earn a prize such as a highlighter pen.
-Once the incentive program was removed from the school, the majority of the children continued to eat more fruits and vegetables.
+After a student earned 4 stars, they would earn a prize such as a highlighter pen.
+Once the incentive program was removed from the school, the majority of the children continued to eat more fruits whilst eating more vegetables.

-If you or your kids are struggling to eat your veggies, maybe an incentive is what you need to get motivated!
+If you or your kids are struggling to eat your veggies, maybe a good incentive is what you need to get them motivated!